Jamie-Clayton/Docs/_posts/2026-06-09-prompt-tool-design-03-tool-design.md

 ## Done when

 Your reviewer can predict exactly when the model would call each tool, and with what arguments, from the definition alone.
-If they have to ask "what does this one do?", so would the model — and the model would guess rather than ask.
+If they have to ask "what does this one do?", so would the model, and the model would guess rather than ask.

 ---